Prosp3r/pexservice/README.md

 Its goal is to showcase how a simple design implemented in Go programming language can handle complex tasks in production easily.

 After going through and carrying out the instructions in this document, you would have achieved the following.
-+ Gotten some understanding of how key aspects of the pexservice code works.
++ Gained some understanding of how key aspects of the pexservice code works.
 + Setup a simple linux server to run the pex service.
 + Installed Go.
 + Ran a simulated load test using [ApacheBench](https://httpd.apache.org/)